-This little town is an all round crowd pleaser and a “must do” on any Bulgarian itinerary.
+This little town is an all-round crowd pleaser and a “must do” on any Bulgarian itinerary.

-Less than 150kms south of Sofia, Bulgaria’s future European Capital For Culture is an easy day trip or weekend away from the capital.
+Less than 150kms south of Sofia, Bulgaria’s European Capital For Culture is an easy day trip or weekend away from the capital.

-Winding cobbled streets reveal museums and galleries where eminent artists are still in residence.We fell in love with Plovdiv and its lively and infectious atmosphere of creativity mixed with a laid back, youthful confidence.
+Winding cobbled streets reveal museums and galleries where eminent artists are still in residence.We fell in love with Plovdiv and its lively and infectious atmosphere of creativity mixed with a laid-back, youthful confidence.

 You can read all about Plovdiv, Bulgaria’s second-biggest city Here.

 Close to the border of Greece, 240kms south of Sofia is the town of Smolyan.
-Nestled in the Rhodope mountains it is the highest in Bulgaria.
+Nestled in the Rhodope Mountains it is the highest in Bulgaria.
 Smolyan is where Bulgarians come to escape, summer or winter.
 An amalgamation of four villages, there is nothing overly endearing about the town of Smolyan itself, but what surrounds the town is well worth coming for.

 Smolyan is also the perfect gateway for exploring surrounding villages such as the very pretty Shiroka Laka en route to our next town, Devin.